TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/EnvironmentConfiguration.rst

-*   You can even set the `TYPO3_CONTEXT` application context environment variable through an :file:`.env` file, and no longer need to specify that in your webserver configuration (e.g. via `.htaccess` or VirtualHost-Configuration).
+*   You can even set the `TYPO3_CONTEXT` application context environment variable through an :file:`.env` file, and no longer need to specify that in your webserver configuration (for example, via :file:`.htaccess` or virtual host configuration).
 *   You do not need to add and maintain such loading code to your :file:`additional.php` file.

-The drawback is that you'll have an additional dependency on another package, and glue code that is outside of your own implementation.
+The drawback is that you will have an additional dependency on another package, and glue code that is outside of your own implementation.

 .. _environment-phpconfig: